santoshHkumbar/manual-project/README.md

 Manual AND Automation :application testing

 ## Directory Structure
-manual project/
-├─ manual work documents
-├─ bigbusket.js /
+Cypress-Cypress-Intergation/ ├─ testing/ ├─ bigbusket-project

 ## Video Walkthrough of the project
 Attach a very short video walkthough of all of the features [ 1 - 3 minutes ]